jariwilms/Fox/README.md

   - Initial directory: $(ItemDir)
   - [v] Use Output Window
 ```
-It is only recommended to use the "--no-backup" flag if files are under source control
+It is not recommended to use the "--no-backup" flag without git source control

 #### Register a keybind
 ```